 Our Chairman of the Board, our current Chief Executive Officer, our President, our Executive Vice President-Human Resources & External Affairs and our Secretary attend all meetings of the Committee other than appropriate executive sessions, and our Chairman of the Board and our Chief Executive Officer do not attend any meetings relating to their performance or compensation.
 Our executive officers prepare and provide to the Committee tally sheets for certain executive officers, which are used by the Committee to understand and measure the performance and effectiveness of our annual cash incentive compensation and long-term incentive compensation.
-Our executive officers also periodically consult with and assist the Committee in calculating incentive compensation payouts, establishing and monitoring performance goals and addressing other appropriate executive compensation matters.
+Our executive officers is prepare in calculating incentive compensation payouts, establishing and monitoring performance goals and addressing other appropriate executive compensation matters.